19 September 2017

 10. Pour mixture into prepared pie crust and bake until filling is just set, around 25-30 minutes.
 (I actually went 35 this time, as mine didn't look quite set.
 I think this may have been due to the skim milk instead of whole.)

 11. Transfer to cooling rack (still in pie dish) to cool at least 20 minutes before serving.
-Enjoy! **Be sure to refrigerate within 2 hours of cooling for food safety.**
+Enjoy! **Be sure to refrigerate within 2 hours of complete cooling for food safety.**

 24 July 2017